zimmski/mcaiger/README.md

 mcaiger
 =======

-copy of the model checker McAiger from http://fmv.jku.at/mcaiger
+copy of the model checker McAiger from http://fmv.jku.at/mcaiger + some fixes